Prince George’s County Assault Lawyer

 Second-degree assault on a law enforcement officer requires that the accused have acted intentionally and that the officer was injured.
 The injury need not be considered serious, though, as is required for first-degree assault.
 Rather, all but the most minor injuries can suffice to bring a second-degree felony assault charge.

-Consult with an Attorney Today
+Consult with a Prince George’s County Assault Attorney Today